simonekranawetter/software-analysis-final/readme.md

 ### Additional features added

 Decided to learn Mermaid for this to be able to post this to github instead of uploading a pdf file for my teacher to grade.

+#### Known issues

+I am aware that the last part of the sequence diagrams refers to a database, sadly this was not available in sequence diagrams with mermaid at the moment.
+Looking into implementing this feature since it's open source.